 We are a highly leveraged company and our contractual obligations, commitments and debt service requirements over the next several years are significant.
 At December 31, 2018, the aggregate principal amount of our debt outstanding not held by affiliates was \$14.0 billion.
 Our interest expense, net for the year ended December 31, 2018 was \$1.2 billion, which included \$48.5 million of non-cash interest expense.
 We also expect to make significant capital expenditures in 2019 and future years, as set forth below in-Capital Expenditures.
 Our primary source of liquidity is and will continue to be cash generated from operations, as well as existing cash.
 At December 31, 2018, cash and cash equivalents were approximately \$485.1 million.
 In addition, \$22.0 million of restricted cash was included within current assets on the consolidated balance sheet as compensating balances against certain letters of credit outstanding.
 We currently expect to use cash on hand, cash flows from operations and refinancing of our third party debt to fund our most significant cash outlays, including debt service requirements and capital expenditures, in the next twelve months and beyond, and expect such sources to be sufficient to fund our requirements over that time and beyond.
 In past years, our cash flows from operations and cash on hand have been sufficient to fund interest obligations (\$915.6 million and \$1.1 billion in 2017 and 2018, respectively) and significant capital expenditures (\$461.6 million and \$255.7 million in 2017 and 2018, respectively).
-Our total capital expenditures are expected to range from \$250 million to \$300 million in 2019, \$275 million to \$350 million in 2020, and \$250 million to \$350 million in 2021.
-However, an inability to generate sufficient cash flow to satisfy our debt service obligations or to refinance our obligations on commercially reasonable terms would have an adverse effect on our business, financial position, results of operations and cash flows, as well as on our and our subsidiaries' ability to satisfy their obligations in respect of their respective debt.
-See Item 3D-Risk Factors-Risk Factors Relating to Our Business-We have a substantial amount of indebtedness, which may adversely affect our cash flow and our ability to operate our business, remain in compliance with debt covenants, and make payments on our indebtedness.
-We also continually evaluate ways to simplify our capital structure and opportunistically extend our
+Our total capital expenditures are expected to range from \$250 million to \$300 million in 2021.
+However, an inability to generate sufficient cash flow to satisfy our debt service obligations, remain in compliance with and our subsidiaries' ability to satisfy their obligations in respect of their respective debt.
+See Item 3D-Risk Factors-Risk Factors Relating to Our Business-We have a substantial amount of indebtedness, which may adversely affect our cash flow and our ability to operate ou maturities and reduce our costs of debt.
+In addition, we may from time to time retain any future earnings and cash to repurchase, repay, redeem or retire any of our outstanding debt securities in privately negotiated or open market transactions, by tender offer or otherwise.